Storm Search and Rescue Tactical Vehicle: Variants

 The BCC SRTV-5, nicknamed the “Warthog”, has an internal crew of three with options for up to two additional crew and two internal (roll protected) patients.
 BCC had fielded an SRTV-5 variant to the US Border Patrol special operations group BORSTAR.

 The BCC SRTV-22 (Osprey) variant has an internal crew of three with options for two additional crew or two (roll protected) patients, but loses either one crew member or patient as required.
 The variant is designed to quickly load and unload from the V-22 with no major adjustments other than collapsing the roll protection.
 Additionally, it is less than 900 lbs per wheel, making it ideal for use as an Internally Transportable Vehicle (ITV) and can be ordered with the V-22 trailer.

 Non-military usage

 In 2022, the Extreme E racing series began using two heavily modified Storm SRTVs as rescue vehicles for crashed drivers.
 Dubbed the "MDD-1" and "MDD-2", the vehicles' repurposing was performed by Extreme E team Chip Ganassi Racing and Whelen Engineering Company.

-The Storm SRTV makes appearances in the 2013 multiplayer action-adventure game Grand Theft Auto Online as "Barrage" and the 2021 first-person-shooter Battlefield 2042 as a "LATV4 Recon" light attack vehicle.
+The Storm SRTV makes appearances in the 2013 multiplayer action-adventure game Grand Theft Auto Online as "Barrage" and the 2021 first-person-shooter Battlefield 2042 as a "LATV4 Recon" light attack vehicle, and in the Roblox tactical shooter game Blackhawk Rescue Mission 5 in the Airborne Reconnaissance downloadable content package as the SRTV.